florian-h05/openhab-conf/UI/widgets/README.md

 ### Configuration

 Configuration is straight forward and requires no further explanation.
-If the on-click action is enabled, the action will be available at the left half and the analyzer at the right half of the widget.
+If the on-click action is enabled, the analyzer will be available at the left half (where the icon is) and the action at the right half of the widget.

 ## [`trigger`](./florianh-widgetset/trigger.yaml)